 Driving on the other side of the road (for Americans at least) takes some time to get used to.
 Be sure to try it out before getting on all of the roundabouts on the Irish highways.

+Public transportation is an option, you do not need a car to spend a full vacation traveling in Ireland.
 Buses are your friend.
 Ireland (only Dublin) does not have a strong subway system, so use the buses if you’re looking to save time.
-They also go all over the country so you can relax on your journey from Dublin to Galway.
+The buses also go all over the country so you can relax on your journey.

 There are bus passes available to cut costs for multiple journeys, price out the tickets separately and as a pass to see which is better financially.